bugsQA/login-teste-react/README.md

-# login-teste-react
+# responsive-login

-First of all, on the 'backend' dir, run 'npm run dev' in your terminal \n Secondly, on the 'frontend' dir, run 'npm start' and if it asks you tu run on port 3001, type 'y'
+- First of all, on the 'backend' dir, run 'npm run dev' in your terminal

+- Secondly, on the 'frontend' dir, run 'npm start' and if it asks you tu run on port 3001, type 'y'